Labic-ICMC-USP/llm4gov/issue_analyzer/README.md

 **Issue Analyzer** is a modular Python package for detecting and classifying issues from short text inputs using a Large Language Model (LLM) via LangChain.
 It returns enriched JSON outputs with structured information, including severity, issue category, impacted entities, named entities, and reasoning for classification.

-This tool is part of the larger **LLM4Gov** and **Websensors** initiative, focused on using language models for public sector applications, such as real-time issue detection, public monitoring, and data-driven policy design.
+This tool is part of the **LLM4Gov** and **Websensors** initiative, focused on using language models for public sector applications, such as real-time issue detection, public monitoring, and data-driven policy design.

 ---